JGiard/cassandra-cpp11-api/README.md

+warning : I haven't work on this since an long time, and have since moved to other projects, feel free to use any of it though

 # cassandra-cpp11-api

 I've put together a rudimentary cmake build system and extracted the current state of my c++11 api for https://github.com/datastax/cpp-driver.